robbyj1388/resume-site/README.md

 🙋 About the Developer

-Created and maintained by [Your Name].
+Created and maintained by Robby L. Johnson.
 Feel free to fork the repo or reach out if you'd like to collaborate.

-TO-DO............................
-/ Page numbers on project tab need to be implimented
-/ Fix background of paper.
--Rotate tabs and make them touch the folder
--Add make it look like folder tab is pushed in when active with box-shadow